 After you have been accepted into the Junior clinical year, the following items are due:

-Health Status and Immunizations: Documentation of immunizations and a physical (dated no more than six months prior to starting clinical) on the Health History Form [pdf] submitted to the Wegmans School or Nursing by August 1 (or December 1) of the junior clinical year.
+Health Status and Immunizations: Documentation of immunizations and a physical (dated no more than six months prior to starting clinical) on the Health History Form [pdf] submitted to the Wegmans School or Nursing by July 15 (for fall admission) or November 1 (for spring admission) of the junior clinical year.

-CPR Certification: A current Basic Life Support (including infant, child and adult CPR) certification card from the American Red Cross or American Heart Association on file in the School of Nursing office by July 15 (or November 15) of the junior clinical year.
+CPR Certification: A current Basic Life Support (including infant, child and adult CPR) certification card from the American Red Cross or American Heart Association on file in the School of Nursing office by July 15 (for fall admission) or November 1 (for spring admission) of the junior clinical year.